Australian Open 'likely' to be delayed, says minister

 “We’ve got obviously a huge amount of complexity in negotiating with both Tennis Australia but also with the ATP and the WTA,” Mr Pakula said.

-The sports minister wouldn’t be drawn on discussing the players’ and their entourages’ quarantine arrangements amid speculation the process may be shortened to only 10 days, other than to reaffirm that they would definitely be required to quarantine.
+Mr Pakula wouldn’t be drawn on discussing the players’ and their entourages’ quarantine arrangements amid speculation the process may be shortened to only 10 days.
+But he did say they would definitely be required to quarantine.

 “The exact nature of that quarantine, whether or not it’s their own bubble, or something more common, is still part of those conversations,” he said.